nrohani/SARS-CoV-2/README.md

 See results in Analysis1 folder.
 ##Analysis2: Can bat miRNAs be helpful in the treatment of SARS-CoV-2?
 See results in Analysis2 folder.
-### Analysis3: Can miRNAs of other species be helpful in the treatment of SARS-
+### Analysis3: Can miRNAs of other species be helpful in the treatment of SARS-CoV-2?
-CoV-2?
 See results in Analysis3 folder.
-### Analysis4: Suggesting efficient siRNA for the treatment of SARS-Cov-2
+### Analysis4: Suggesting efficient siRNA for the treatment of SARS-CoV-2
 See results in Analysis4 folder.

 ### Prerequisites and Installing packages